2020s European rearmament: Poland

 In May 2024, Polish foreign minister Radosław Sikorski advocated for substantial increases in European defence spending, setting an example by allocating 4% of the nation's GDP to defence.
 Sikorski also supported several initiatives for enhanced European military cooperation, including the establishment of a 5,000-strong EU mechanised brigade, as well as incorporation of the United Kingdom and Ukraine into existing European defence structures.
-Sikorski spoke against the earlier "deindustrialisation" of European defense capabilities.
+Sikorski spoke against the earlier "deindustrialisation" of European defence capabilities.

 In February 2025, Poland was Europe's leading defence spender, allocating 4.7% of its GDP to military expenditure and significantly exceeding NATO's target threshold.
 Prime Minister of Poland Donald Tusk emphasised maintaining strong U.S.-European relations while advocating for increased European defence capabilities, in contrast with statements from other European leaders urging for greater defence autonomy away from the United States.
-Tusk also diverted from French president Emmanuel Macron's desire to send national troops into Ukraine for combat, instead recommending logistical support.
+Tusk diverted from French president Emmanuel Macron's desire to send national troops into Ukraine for combat, instead recommending logistical support.
 Sikorski recommended the creation of an "investment bank" so the European Union could push back against Russian aggression.